Strategic conservation planning helps us assess and protect biodiversity when urban development is first being considered.

-Strategic conservation planning is an approach to assessing and conserving our native plants and animals early in the planning process for large scale urban development, to ensure they are protected.
+Strategic conservation planning is a way of assessing and conserving native plants and animals early in the planning of new development.

-It enables decision-makers to identify and protect the most important areas for plants and animals while also identifying areas suitable for development for housing and infrastructure for local communities.
+This allows decision-makers to identify and protect the most important places for plants and animals while finding areas suitable for housing and infrastructure.

 - improve ecological resilience and function over the long term